What is the HPI?

 The international scale of Hotels.com, in terms of the number of consumers, properties and destinations covered, makes the Hotel Price Index one of the most comprehensive benchmarks available.
-It incorporates both chain and independent hotels, as well as options such as self-catering and bed & breakfast properties.

-All hotel prices and percentages quoted have been rounded up or down to the nearest whole number.
+Just so you know, all prices and percentages quoted have been rounded up or down to the nearest whole number.